JonahDW/Image-processing/README.md

                         formats source list can be used for further processing.
 Input can be multiple entries, e.g. -o fits:srl ds9 (default = fits:srl).
+  --outdir OUTDIR       Name of directory to place output, default is the
+                        image directory.
-  -s SIZE, --size SIZE  If masking, multiply the size of the masks by this
+  --size SIZE           If masking, multiply the size of the masks by this
                         amount (default = 1.0).
   --plot [PLOT]         Plot the results of the sourcefinding as a png of the
                         image with sources overlaid, optionally provide an output filename (default = do not plot the results).
+  --plot_isl            Plot island boundaries along with source ellipses.
   --spectral_index [SPECTRAL_INDEX]
                         Measure the spectral indices of the sources using a specified spectral index image.
 Can be FITS or CASA